DETAILED ACTION

 Status of the Claims

-Claims 1-7 and 10-21 are pending.
+Claims 1-6 and 10-27 are pending.

-Claims 1-7, 10-14, and 21 are presented for examination and rejected as set forth below.
+Claims 1-6, 10-14, 21, and 22 are presented for examination and rejected as set forth below.

 Claim Interpretation

-Applicants claims are directed to oleogel compositions comprising an active ingredient suspended within a composition containing an oil, wax, and aqueous phase containing an oleogelator, with the volume of hydrophobic components being present in relation to the aqueous component in defined volume ratio of “1:4 to 4:1,” and where the oleogelator is present as a percentage of the aqueous phase.
+Applicants claims are directed to oleogel emulsion compositions comprising an active ingredient suspended within a composition containing an oil, wax, and aqueous phase containing an oleogelator, with the volume of hydrophobic components being present in relation to the aqueous component in defined volume ratio of “1:4 to 4:1,” and where the oleogelator is present as a percentage of the aqueous phase.
 To be sure, applicants indicate that the oleogelator is to be present “in the aqueous phase” of the composition.
 However, given the identity and nature of the oleogelators to be present in the composition, the Examiner is unclear how an amphiphilic component, as the oleogelators of the present applicant all are, could remain partitioned in the aqueous phase of the emulsion claimed.
 See, e.g., David Julian McClements & Seid Mahdi Jafari, Improving Emulsion Formation, Stability and Performance Using Mixed Emulsifiers; A Review, 251 Adv.
 Coll.
 Interf.
 Sci.
 55, 57 (2018)(describing partitioning behavior of amphiphilic emulsifiers)(of record).
 Given the known behavior of the amphiphilic oleogelators to be used in the composition, the examiner has determined that the amendments to the claims define the quantity of oleogelator to be present in the oleogel composition as a percentage of the volume of aqueous component now required by the claims.
 Dependent claims 2 and 10 narrow the active ingredient to a probiotic.
 Claims 3-5 narrow the identity of the oil, wax, and oleogelator, respectively.
-Claim 6 places limitations on the amount of wax relative to the oil in the gel, with Claim 7 specifying that the gel is in the form of an emulsion.
+Claim 6 places limitations on the amount of wax relative to the oil in the gel.
 Claims 11 and 1 specify stability parameters of the oleogel, and Claim 14 the gel melting temperature of the composition.
 Claim 14 specifies that he composition is a “food product”; as no particular limitation is placed on the structure of Claim 14 by this language, anything described as edible or orally deliverable will be considered “food or a food product” within the meaning of Claim 14.
 Claim 21 specifies that the oleogelator to be used is pectin.

 Claim Rejections - 35 USC § 103